-- 1. Understand nuclear transmutation reactions that lead to the formation of elements in the universe - 2.
-Illustrate atomic structure of elements in the periodic table and interpret the periodic trends in properties of elements with its anomaly - 3.
+- 1. Apply the principles of nuclear fusion and stellar evolution to explain the processes of hydrogen fusion in stars and the creation of elements - 2.
+Apply the concept of atomic structure of elements in the periodic table to interpret the periodic trends in properties of elements with its anomaly - 3.
 Apply the conditions for the formation of different types of chemical bonds and predict the minimum energy required for a reaction to occur - 4.
-Analyse endothermic and exothermic processes and exchange of energy during chemical reactions - 5.
-Analyse whether the given matter is a solid, liquid, gas, or plasma and interpret the arrangement of atoms
+Analyze endothermic and exothermic processes and exchange of energy during chemical reactions - 5.
+Analyze whether the given matter is a solid, liquid, gas, or plasma and interpret the arrangement of atoms